mohdkamran-khan/mohdkamran-khan/README.md

 ---

-💡 If you like my work, please **⭐ this repo**.
+💡 If you like my work, please **⭐ my repos**.
 Your support inspires me to build more projects! 🚀

 ---